-- [44] In response to the Appellant's claim that the Regional Manager "incorrectly applied policy", the Regional Manager points out that no rationale was provided to support the Appellant's appeal. - [45] In any event, the Regional Manager submits that policies and procedures are not binding upon him.
+[45] In response to the Appellant's claim that the Regional Manager "incorrectly applied policy", the Regional Manager points out that no rationale was provided to support the Appellant's appeal.

+[46] In any event, the Regional Manager submits that policies and procedures are not binding upon him.
 He submits that a regional manager can decide when to follow or apply policies and procedures.
-He states that he considered policies and procedures and largely, but not always, applied them. - [46] Finally, the Regional Manager also submits that increasing quota risks alternately overharvest, infringement of aboriginal hunting rights, and unfairness to guides who have not appealed.
+He states that he considered policies and procedures and largely, but not always, applied them.